 Hi, my name is Adaora and I have a twin sister.

-We’re fraternal twins (meaning she’s 5’6 and I’m 5’9 1/2 and curvy); I am far more liberal, full of faith in God, sensitive, domestic, and more of a heart on sleeve’er (though I hide it well) than my twin.
+We’re fraternal twins (meaning we look related but not alike): I am far more liberal, full of faith in God, sensitive, domestic, and more of a heart on sleeve’er (though I hide it well) than my twin.
 I hate math and science, and those are the sort of things she studies in school.
 I like food, drink, style, beauty, theatre, drama, dance, music, literature, interior design, home renovation shows, and anything creative.
 She’s not at all domestic, and although she’s a good at sketching and drawing, its not her career focus and she doesn’t read for fun.

-Like Tia and Tamera, my twin and I have completely different personalities; differing perspectives on relationships, and different ways of living.
+Like Tia and Tamera, my twin and I have completely different personalities, differing perspectives on relationships, and different ways of living.
 In spite of all these glaring character differences, relatives speak to us in exactly the same way.
 Please, relatives of twins don’t do this: twin siblings are individuals just like other siblings.
-Two people being born on the same calendar day does not mean they’re going to be sitting at the same chapter in their lives.
-I have always been able to tell Tia and Tamera apart in interviews, on TV, and everywhere they appear; they have different mannerisms, ways of speaking, dressing, and even different eating habits (I believe Tamera is a semi-gluten free meat and seafood eater and Tia is Vegan).
+And two people born on the same calendar day are not going to sit at the same chapters in their lives.
+I have always been able to tell Tia and Tamera apart in interviews, on TV, and everywhere they appear: they have different mannerisms, ways of speaking, dressing, and even different eating habits (I believe Tamera is a semi-gluten free meat and seafood eater and Tia is Vegan).
 I love Tamera and Tia as individuals, and I think it’s OK that she wants her space.
 Interestingly enough, Mary Kate and Ashley worked in the same acting industry for a time, and now they’re in business together (as designers for The Row and Elizabeth and James).
 In interviews, they explain how they have to work around each other’s temperaments and compromise.
 Their personalities are that different.

 These days arguments are far and few between us.
 And when occasional blow ups come, I walk away.
 Why?
 Because I realized that she is who she is and I am who I am.
 Whenever necessary, I avoid fundamental value based discussions about anything on the news, and I do my best to compromise.
 You have to respect the differences in everybody.